Saint Raymond (musician)

-Callum Burrows (born 30 March 1995), known professionally as Saint Raymond, is a singer-songwriter from Nottingham.
+Callum Burrows (born 30 March 1995), known professionally as Saint Raymond, is an English singer-songwriter from Nottingham.
 He has released two albums, four EPs and a number of singles.

 Early career

 Burrows grew up in Bramcote, Nottingham.
 He took the 'Saint Raymond' name from the street that he grew up on and his grandfather's name.

 He began his career playing small gigs and open mic nights around Nottingham before gaining popularity in 2013 when he released his self penned, debut extended play Escapade on Gabrielle Aplin's Never Fade Records.
 It featured heavily in the iTunes album chart upon its release and the lead track "Fall At Your Feet" was promoted as iTunes Single of the Week.

 Burrows received early support from BBC Introducing and after a successful slot on the BBC Introducing Stage at Reading and Leeds Festival in August 2013, it was announced that Burrows had signed a major record deal with Asylum Records.

 Burrows embarked on a headline tour in the UK and Ireland in September 2013 before announcing in October that he would be supporting Californian rock band Haim on their sold out UK and European tour in December.

 In January 2014, Burrows released his second EP Young Blood on indie label National Anthem.
-The title track featured as Zane Lowe’s "Hottest Record in The World".
+The title track featured as Zane Lowe's "Hottest Record in The World".

 Burrows was invited to perform a live session in Maida Vale Studios for BBC Radio 1 and Zane Lowe in January 2014.